Dennys Tone of Voice — American & 24/7

 What makes Dennys's brand voice unique?

 Dennys stands out through their american, 24/7 communication style.
-Their central brand tension — "Traditional vs. Modern" — shapes every message they craft in the Food & Beverage sector.
+Their central brand tension, "Traditional vs. Modern", shapes how they communicate across the Food & Beverage sector.

 What language style does Dennys use?

-Dennys uses welcoming language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+Dennys uses welcoming language, with figurative messaging, in statement-style sentences, using the present tense.